notruthless/tracky/README.md

 - Assign a user to a task

 Simplifying design decisions
-- Each task can have a single owner and and a single assignee
+- Each task has a single owner and and a single assignee
 - Users can be assigned to tasks they own.

 ### Running the app
 - Must have RVM and ruby-2.1.2 installed